zacgeis/udacity-deep-learning/notes.md

 - Neural networks can be used to approximate the Q-Learning function.
 - There's always a trade off between the exploration and exploitation phases.

+### How to generate images

+- Auto encoders are considered a data compression algorithm.
+- They can only compress data similar to what they've been trained on.

+### Auto Encoders

+- Auto encoders can be used for denoising images.
+- General structure
+  - Encoder Network -> Compressed Data -> Decoder Network
+- For the MINST data set, you can follow something like this:
+  - Input layer -> Hidden layer -> Output layer
+  - Pass the 784 pixels into the input layer and the output goal should be the same 784 pixles.
+The hidden layer should be smaller than 784 to create the compression.

+### General Adversarial Network

+- The general idea is to have two networks.
+One to generate content and one to test if content it real or not, and you set them against each other.
+- GANs are used to generate realistic data

 ### Cheat Sheets

 http://www.souravsengupta.com/cds2016/lectures/Savov_Notes.pdf